Hongtae/DKGL/README.md

 You can use DK with other UI Tools also.
 (MFC, Cocoa, wxWidgets, etc.)

 ### Running platforms.
-- Windows Vista or later.
+- Windows 10 or later.
+(DirectX 12 Required)
-- Mac OS X 10.9 or later.
+- Mac OS X 10.11 or later.
+(Metal Required)
-- iOS 7.0 or later. (for OpenGL ES 3.0)
+- iOS 9.0 or later.
+(Metal Required)
-- ~~Android 4.3 or later~~ (Not yet, I'm working)
-    - JNI birdge required (I'll merge project as soon as possible.)

 For other platforms including linux or android, You can implement DK interfaces to use DK library with other GUI OSes.